 Your local planning authority can serve an enforcement notice on you when they consider you have broken planning rules.
 You may be given the opportunity to apply retrospectively, or be required to remove a building or structure, or alter it to make it acceptable.

-If you live in a listed building, you will have to apply for listed building consent for any significant works, whether internal or external.
+If you live in a listed building you will require listed building consent for any major works to the property.

 Planning permission is not required to move an internal doorway, provided it does not impact the external appearance of the building.
 If the building is listed, you will require listed building consent for any changes to the building.